newrelic/nr1-workshop/lab9/INSTRUCTIONS.md

     onSearchSelect(entity) {
         const { entities } = this.state;
         entities.push(entity);
-        //after the state is saved (technically asynchronously), we're going to save the list of entities to NerdStore this.setState({ entities }, () => {
+        //after the state is saved (technically asynchronously), we're going to save the list of entities to NerdStorage this.setState({ entities }, () => {
             const { entity, entities } = this.state;
             UserStorageQuery.mutate({